top of page

 Boboli Gardens

 Next, walk on over to Boboli Gardens, a famous Italian park filled with lush flowers, lemon trees, ponds, and more.
 It was originally designed for the Medici family, and opened to the public in the late 1700s.
-This garden is a beautiful display of Italian flora, and it provides it a wonderful place to explore for part of your day.
+This garden is a beautiful display of Italian flora, and it provides a wonderful place to explore for part of your day.

 Pitti Palace

 Attached to the Boboli Gardens is Pitti Palace, or Palazzo Pitti.
 Immerse yourself in the art and history of Florence and admire the greatest collection of Rafael’s artwork in Palazzo Pitti.
-You can actually buy joint tickets for both Boboli Gardens and Pitti Palace online, or you can walk up to the ticket counter where they offer combined tickets and separate tickets for the gardens and the palace.
+You can buy joint tickets for both Boboli Gardens and Pitti Palace online, or you can walk up to the ticket counter where they offer combined tickets and separate tickets for the gardens and the palace.

 Gelato and Snack Break

 Stop for a light lunch from Pinsa Romano and a scoop or two of gelato from Gelateria Della Passera.
-These two stops are right across the street from each other so its a great area to stop if your group wants different things, or maybe you’re solo traveling and you really want something sweet and savory!
+These two stops are right across the street from each other so its a great area to stop if your group wants different things, or maybe you’re solo traveling and you want something sweet and savory!

 Ponte Vecchio